xujing1994/bkd_fedgnn/README.md

 ### 4. Test defense against backdoor attack in Federated GNNs

-Here two defenses can be tested against the backdoor attack in Federated GNNs, by setting value of `--defense` to be `foolsgold` or `flame`.
+Here one defense can be tested against the backdoor attack in Federated GNNs, by setting value of `--defense` to be `foolsgold`.
-These two defenses are implemented following the algorithms in papers: [Mitigating Sybils in Federated Learning Poisoning](https://arxiv.org/abs/1808.04866) and [FLAME: Taming Backdoors in Federated Learning](https://www.usenix.org/conference/usenixsecurity22/presentation/nguyen).
+This defense is implemented following the algorithms in the paper: [Mitigating Sybils in Federated Learning Poisoning](https://arxiv.org/abs/1808.04866).

 Example:
 ```